-- A frontal airbag for the driver. - A frontal airbag for the front outboard passenger. - A seat-mounted side impact airbag for the driver. - A seat-mounted side impact airbag for the front outboard passenger. - A roof-rail airbag for the driver and for the second and third row passengers seated directly behind the driver. - A roof-rail airbag for the front outboard passenger and the second and third row passengers seated directly behind the front outboard passenger.
+- A frontal airbag for the driver. - A frontal airbag for the front outboard passenger. - A front center airbag for the driver and front outboard passenger. - A seat-mounted side impact airbag for the driver. - A seat-mounted side impact airbag for the front outboard passenger. - A roof-rail airbag for the driver and for the second and third row passengers seated directly behind the driver - A roof-rail airbag for the front outboard passenger and the second and third row passengers seated directly behind the front outboard passenger.